Best cheap Android phones 2024

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Without a doubt, the Google Pixel 7a is the best phone under $500 — but fortunately, we're living in a day and age that's full of excellent and affordable smartphones.
+Without a doubt, the Google Pixel 8a is the best phone under $500—but fortunately—we're living in the day and age that's full of excellent and affordable smartphones.

-So, how should you choose a cheap Android phone?
+So, the question is, how should you choose a cheap Android phone?

 Most people have a budget to stick to, and that’s where deciding the right budget-minded phone comes into play.
 You want to pick a phone that’s not just in your budget, but one that will last a while, too.
-That way, you’re not spending even more on yet another phone upgrade shortly down the road.
+That way, you won't end up spending even more on yet another phone upgrade shortly down the road.

-But before you even think about a phone’s processor, cameras, or storage space, you need to think about connectivity.
+But before you even think about a phone’s hardware, cameras, or storage space, you need to think about connectivity.
 All modern phones support Bluetooth earbuds and Wi-Fi, but not all phones support all cellular networks.
-Make sure the phone you’re looking for supports your network of choice, especially if you are choosing an unlocked phone from the list.
+Make sure the phone you’re looking for supports your network of choice, especially if you are picking an unlocked phone from the list.

 The quickest way to end up with a phone that feels sluggish and old is to undersell yourself on the phone’s chipset.

-Next, keep a phone's processor in mind before pressing that buy button.
+Next, keep a phone's SoC in mind before clicking that buy button.
 The quickest way to end up with a phone that feels sluggish and old is to undersell yourself on the phone’s chipset.

-Lots of phones feature Qualcomm’s Snapdragon processors, but that doesn’t mean all of them are worthwhile.
-Unless your budget absolutely doesn’t allow for anything faster, you probably want to avoid any phone powered by a Snapdragon 400-series or lower chipset.
+Lots of phones feature Qualcomm’s Snapdragon chipsets, but that doesn’t mean all of them are worthwhile.
+Unless your budget absolutely doesn’t allow for anything faster, you probably want to avoid any phone powered by a Snapdragon 400-series or lower processor.
 Those phones are really only good as communication devices and for browsing the web or social media.

 Likewise, MediaTek’s Dimensity series of processors are the only ones you want to consider from the company.
-Phones like the TCL Stylus 5G — which is only available at T-Mobile — sport the excellent MediaTek Dimensity 700 5G chipset, which is speedy enough for just about anything you throw at it.
+Phones like the TCL Stylus 5G—which is only available with T-Mobile—sports the excellent MediaTek Dimensity 700 5G, which is powerful enough for just about anything you throw at it.

 (Image credit: Derrek Lee / Android Central)